 The issue

-The protest on Sunday was called against the installation of an agricultural irrigation project in the commune of Sainte-Soline in the Deux-Sèvres département in south west France.
+The protests - which have been ongoing in various forms for more than a year - are against the installation of an agricultural irrigation project in the commune of Sainte-Soline in the Deux-Sèvres département in south-west France.

 The ‘méga-bassines‘ are a planned network of 16 giant (around 600,000 cubic metres) underwater storage areas which farmers can use for irrigation in the event of a drought – something that is happening with increasing frequency as the planet warms.